kraftb/cheesy_gallery/README.md

 Additional features for this gallery (except support for additional collection types) will get implemented as branches.

 Currently there are the following features/branches:
- * feature-latest: Allows to show a list of latest images in all branches
+ * feature-latest: Allows to show a list of latest images in all branches of the page tree.
+   This allows to add a "latest images box" to a sidebar or header/footer of a website.

  The aim of this extension is to keep it simple compared to other current galleries for TYPO3.